AdrianSchneble/free-games-reminder/README.md

 # Summary

-This repository features code for a telegram bot that posts a reminder every Thursday at 11am EST about the arrival of new free games in the Epic Games Store.
+This repository features code for a telegram bot that, for now, posts a reminder every Thursday at 11am EST about the arrival of new free games in the Epic Games Store.

 # Launching

+The code requires Python 3.10+

 ```
 python main.py --token=<your-bot-token> --chatid=<your-chat-id>